PackageFactory/pflibs--shared-scope/README.md

-# PackageFactory Javascript Libs - Shared scope
+# PackageFactory Javascript Libs - Shared Scope

-TBD.
+!!!Warning!!!

+This library is still under heavy development.
+There are loads of breaking changes to come.
+You#re strongly discouraged to use this in production.